Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies rank 21st in baseball in home runs surrendered (44 total, 1.3 per game).
+- Rockies pitchers combine to rank 20th in baseball in home runs surrendered (45 total, 1.2 per game).

-- Freeland (3-3) takes the mound for the Rockies in his eighth start of the season.
-He has a 3.76 ERA in 38 1/3 innings pitched, with 26 strikeouts.
+- Senzatela (0-1) pitches for the Rockies to make his second start of the season.

-- In his most recent time out on Thursday, the left-hander threw five scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- The right-hander last pitched on Friday against the New York Mets, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.